Browse our guides or talk to our team.

 If you're brand new to UML, you might like our resource on UML Basics before digging in to UML diagrams.
 To learn more about UML diagramming, read on or jump ahead to one of the following sections:

 Ready to get started and just looking for the perfect UML diagram tool?
 Sign up for a free trial of Gliffy for Confluence for diagramming in Confluence and Jira or check out our online diagramming tool.

 While there are multiple types of UML diagrams, each diagram has elements like packages, classes, and associations that are represented with their own graphics.
 These are common notations you’ll see as you get to know UML further or use as you learn how to make a UML diagram.

-Content areas are simply the space your diagram occupies, and for the sake of organization it can be helpful to enclose that diagram in a frame.
+Content areas are simply the space your UML diagram occupies, and for the sake of organization it can be helpful to enclose that diagram in a frame.
 If you include a frame, you should also include a heading that describes the parameters of your model.
 Standard headings and their abbreviations are:

 Packages can contain elements within them, including other packages.
 They’re simply used to group elements under a common name.

 Classes are represented with rectangles and can include varying amounts of data based on your diagram.
 Classifiers describe a set of objects that have a state and relationships to other objects.
 The type of classifier rectangle you’re using can have a keyword that distinguishes it as an interface, data type, stereotype, and so on.

 If you are including a specific state and behavior within a class, you’ll want to make your diagram more specific, too.
 In this case, you’ll use an object — differentiated from a class rectangle simply by its underlined name.

 To describe the states of a process or program, you’ll use circles indicating the initial and final states of your system.
 You can then describe states throughout your system by using rounded rectangles.
 In these rectangles, you can give the state a name and define its attributes and responses.